Woman in home office on wireless call wearing bluetooth headset

 Buy Now

-The EPOS Impact DW Pro 2 is an excellent DECT wireless headset that will certainly turn a few heads thanks to its stylish German design and engineering.
+The EPOS Sennheiser IMPACT SDW 5036 is an excellent DECT wireless headset that will certainly turn a few heads thanks to its stylish German design and engineering.
 These beauties give you a whopping wireless range of 180 metres, so you can take it walkabout on your next long conference call meeting.
 The audio quality on this model is excellent, as EPOS Sennheiser are famously known for, so you can comfortably use this is your daily driver for listening to music in the office or at home.
-You won't be able to use it on the train though, due to it not being Bluetooth and needing to be near the base station.
+It even has 2 Bluetooth connections for your mobile or tablet.
+You won't be able to use it on the train though, due to it needing to be near the base station.
 But that's not what this headset is designed for.
-The EPOS Impacts have noise protection and an ultra-noise cancelling mic, which is seriously one of the best we've ever tested.
+The EPOS Sennheiser Impacts have noise protection and an ultra-noise cancelling mic, which is seriously one of the best we've ever tested.

-What are the best Bluetooth Headsets to buy in 2024?
+What are the best Bluetooth Headsets to buy?

 Buy Now

-The Jabra Evolve2 65 is super comfortable and has a stable fit, allowing you to wear them for hours on end without ever feeling any pain or discomfort.
+The Jabra Evolve2 55 is super comfortable and has a stable fit, allowing you to wear them for hours on end without ever feeling any pain or discomfort.
 In fact, they’re so comfortable you might even forget you’re wearing them!
-These have an amazing long battery life of 37 hours when fully charged, a generous amount of wireless range, and a busy light that lights up when you're on a call so others know you're busy.
-The Evolve2 65 also supports multi-device pairing, so you can listen to your favourite music on your mobile phone at the same time you are working on your computer.
+The rechargeable battery last up to 18 ohours when fully charged, enough to get you through the whole day, and if you forgot to charge it you can charge and use at the same time via the included USB cable.
+This headset also features Active Noise Cancelling in the earcups, allowing you to work in peace and quiet, no matter where you are, thanks to tis icnredible noise blocking capabilities.
+It also offers a generous amount of wireless range at up to 30m, as well as a busy light that lights up when you're on a call so others know you're busy.
 Nifty!
 To top it off it has a noise cancelling microphone with incredible clarity, and it looks pretty sharp too.
+We think the Evolve2 55 from Jabra is a great bang for buck Bluetooth headset.

 Buy Now

-The Jabra Evolve 75 is an excellent sounding and performing Bluetooth headset.
-It features Active Noise Cancelling technology, which makes them well suited for working in noisy office or work from home setup.
+The EPOS Impact 1000 Series (1030/1060/1061) is an excellent sounding and performing Bluetooth headset.
+It features an ultra noise cancelling microphone that is the best one we've tested in all our years of testing headsets.
+It passes the strict MS Teams Open Office requirements, so if you don't want clients to hear your background noise, this is the headset for you.
+The top notch noise cancelling performance makes the EPOS Impact 1000 well suited for working in a noisy office or work from home setup.
 Or even if you're feeling adventurous and want to take a work call outside.
 It is a wireless headset after all!
-It has comfortable ear cushions and a busy light on both ear cups, which lets your co-workers know that you're busy on a call, which saves everyone from those awkward hellos when you're on an important phone call.
+It has comfortable ear cushions and a 360 degree busy light, which lets your co-workers know that you're busy on a call, which saves everyone from those awkward hellos when you're on an important phone call.

 Buy Now